 The award consists of an engraved bronze medal, designed by Katharine Lane Weems, and a cash gift of $2,500.

 Any member of the faculty or any organized student group (through one of its responsible officers) may submit a nomination.
 These nominations should be sent to the candidate’s department head.
-Department heads must submit their final nominations (one allowed per department) to the Office of the Dean for Graduate Education, Room 3-138 by 5pm on Friday, March 15, 2013.
+Department heads must submit their final nominations (one allowed per department) to the Scott Tirrell, Manager of Graduate Fellowships, Office of the Dean for Graduate Education, during the MIT Awards Convocation nomination period: February 4, 2014 through March 14, 2014.
+All department nominations must be received by 5pm on Friday, March 14, 2014.

 Nominations must include: